Kietpawpan/PDX/README.md

 # PDX
-## Product Name:
+## Product Name
 PDX (Personal Data Expert)

-## Goal:
+## Goal
-To give expert opinions on personal data disclosure once a person requests the data.
+To give expert opinions on personal data disclosure in case a person requests the personal data from organizations in Thailand, so as to help them comply with the Personal Data Protection Act, B.E.
+2562

-## Input:
+## Input
 Facts about the personal data being requested

-## Output:
+## Output
-Expert opinions on
+Expert opinions on personal data disclosure in case a person requests the personal data from organizations in Thailand.

-## Steps:
+## Steps
 1. Create the GUI
-2. Set the questions and choices
+2. Create the decision tree, with the questions and the choices for each question
-3. Link each choice to the next level question or answer (expert opinion), to form a decision tree
+3. Link each choice to the next level question or answer (expert opinion)
-4. Write the expert opinion for each case at the end of the tree branch
+4. Show the expert opinion for each case at the end of the tree branch

+## Algorithm and Source Code
+See